-The Community-Engaged Learning Program’s top priority is to help students and faculty to integrate service into their academic work.
+The Community-Engaged Learning program is designed to encourage and equip students and faculty to integrate civic engagement and social responsibility into their academic work.

 The Harward Center welcomes conversations with faculty and community partners about ways to integrate community-engaged learning with Bates courses and other types of learning at the college.